Harald R. Duncan, M.S.

 Mr. Duncan attended approximately 400 hours of training workshops over a 1-year period while employed as a social worker for the Alabama Department of Human Resources.
 This training involved learning about child abuse and child neglect cases, and how to effectively handle these situations.
 The training concentrated heavily on the causes and theories of child abuse and neglect.
 Mr. Duncan was instructed on the various aspects of the juvenile court system, and the varieties of children with whom the Alabama Department of Human Resources works.
 In this training, major emphasis was also placed on how a family's problems could affect children.
 Solutions for these problems involved social workers learning how to counsel families and how to offer advice and assistance.
 Many times, help would come in the form of referring the family to specific agencies.
 Therefore, as social workers, Mr. Duncan and his colleagues became very acquainted with many of these useful resources.

-The past five years, Mr. Duncan has taught 10 different classes at the Department of Criminal Justice at Jacksonville State University.
+Mr. Duncan has taught 10 different classes in the Department of Criminal Justice at Jacksonville State University.
 These have included Juvenile Agencies, Theories of Crime Causation, Corrections, Probation and Parole, and Security.